 I generate formally diverse and inventive objects, but speak with a coherent style and vocabulary of planes, angles, volume and compositional balance, falling somewhere between utility and sculpture.
 Indulging in moments of excess volume guides my formal stylization.
 The attention to volume creates compositional balance, interacting with the hand, the eye, and light.

 Building each piece has its own rhythmic and extensive process, heavily based in experimentation and spontaneity.
-All are slab built into a geometric puzzle, changing form with every slight adjustment to the surface planes.
+Many are slab built into a geometric puzzle, changing form with every slight adjustment to the surface planes.
 Each new piece begins with the general shape and the function it will serve.
 Building slab by slab allows for constant reflection and awareness of form.
 Every addition directly influences the next.
 This kind of control is constant throughout my practice; every section is measured, drawn, cut from paper, and made into a slab.
 My practice revolves around the idea of breaking down and building back up.

 Always attracted to the challenge of translating an imagined three-dimensional form into a two-dimensional blueprint, I am drawn to the intersections of planes, and how that affects the composition of line, or where to create the illusion of an inflated mass, and finally, what inflation does to proportion and composition.
 These questions circulate until I find a language of shapes for a piece or series.
 The vernacular may change slightly from object to object, though the same structural logic maintains a consistency.